Hex Agent + Model Context Protocol

 A practical tool surface for real farm work.

 The MCP server exposes high-signal tools instead of raw tables.
-Eve and compatible clients can ask focused questions about utilization, queues, printer health, material runway, network state, sessions, and operator follow-through.
+Hex and compatible clients can ask focused questions about utilization, queues, printer health, material runway, network state, sessions, and operator follow-through.
+Listed in the official MCP registry as com.printhiv3d/print-hive.

 Fleet and printer state